 A handful of local stamp shops remain today.
 Mainly in the largest of cities like New York, Chicago, and San Francisco to name a few.
 If you happen to be nearby one of these cities, you may try including the city’s name in your search for “stamp shop” on Google.

-Read more : Wedding Invitation Postage: How to Mail Your Invites
+Read more : How to Mail Wedding Invitations to Your Guests Without a Hitch

 As the internet pushed more people and businesses online, the stamp dealer was no exception.
 However, not every stamp dealer made the transition online.
 Stamp dealers are generally older men, typically 60 years plus.